 Students not wishing to take out a fee loan will pay their fees directly to the University at the start of each academic year.

-Fees for Overseas students are payable to the University at the start of each academic year.
+Fees for Overseas students are payable to the University at the start of each academic year or in the set instalments outlined on the Student Finance website.
 Fees for subsequent years of your course will be increased to compensate for inflation.

 All enquiries about classification of students for fee purposes should be addressed to the Admissions Team for undergraduate students.